Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 Grocery Budget Expenses

-Groceries were another significant dent in my budget, and that also needs to be looked at and adjusted.
+Groceries were another significant dent in my budget, which must be considered and adjusted.

 I spent this month a whopping (-$1202.14.)

-My first significant adjustment will be my grocery budget, as it seems everyone eats 29 times a day.
+My first significant adjustment will be my grocery budget, as everyone eats 29 times daily.

 I will be doing a massive cutback of $300-400.
 This needs to happen ASAP.

-Budgeting needs to be between $800-900 dollars per month going forwards.
+Budgeting needs to be between $800-900 dollars per month in the future.

 I may even challenge this with less.

-That extra dollar amount would have made an enormous difference to my snowball debt paying.
+That extra dollar amount would have enormously impacted my snowball debt paying.

 So would the frivolous spending.
 The amount would have been approximately $561.14.